zorbathut/dec/docs/articles/doc_hierarchy.md

 # Def hierarchy roots

 Every def type is registered in exactly one category.
-This is necessary because each def contains an index, and the index is intended to work as an array offset when listing only defs of that category.
+This is necessary because each def contains an `int index`, and the index is intended to work as an array offset when listing only defs of that category.
 One def, one category; this rule is immutable.

 ```
 Def.Def